-High blood pressure in early pregnancy raises risk of birth defects, irrespective of medicationOctober 18th, 2011 in Obstetrics & gynaecology /
+High blood pressure in early pregnancy raises risk of birth defects, irrespective of medicationOctober 18, 2011 in Medicine & Health / Obstetrics & gynaecology

 Women with high blood pressure (hypertension) in the early stages of pregnancy are more likely to have babies with birth defects, irrespective of commonly prescribed medicines for their condition, finds new research published in the British Medical Journal today.

 Angiotensin-converting enzyme (ACE) inhibitors are a type of antihypertensive medication commonly prescribed to tackle hypertension.
 It is already known that they have a toxic effect on fetuses in the second or third trimesters, but their effects on a fetus during the mother's first trimester is still unclear.

 So researchers led by Dr De-Kun Li of the Kaiser Foundation Research Institute in California, set out to see if there was an association between using ACE inhibitors during a woman's first trimester and birth defects.

 They studied data on 465,754 mother-infant pairs from the Kaiser Permanente Northern Californian region between 1995 and 2008.
 Data was also available on which medications had been prescribed and dispensed to these women.